metacommunities/metacommunities/publications/mixtures_dec2015/mackenzie_mixtures.md

 >GitHub is how people build software.
 With a community of more than 11 million people, developers can discover, use, and contribute to over 29 million projects using a powerful collaborative development workflow.
 [Github/About](https://github.com/about)

-## diagrammatic cultures and data:  the political economies of counting and graphing
+## Diagrammatic cultures and data:  the political economies of counting and graphing

 The other aspect of this case study concerns Google and the ESRC.
 Both of these bodies have a certain investment in data and digital technologies.
 While Google's interest in that will be well-known, the ESRC's might be less familiar.
 Here's the call for applications: